Treasure Island | Case Study

 - In February 2015, the TIDA Board of Directors in February approved the Streetscape Master Plan that will direct the implementation of streetscapes on both islands.
 It also provides overarching vision, describing the goals and intent of the broader streetscape network.

-- MJMMG continues to work CMG on implementation of the services highlighted above.
+- MJMMG continues to work with CMG on the implementation of the services highlighted above.